tomuvak/testing-gc-core/README.md

   help.

 #### Using `whenCollectingGarbage`
-Code using `com.tomuvak.testing.gc.whenCollectingGarbage` will compile on all platforms, but will throw at run time where the functionality is not supported (= on JS).
+Code using `com.tomuvak.testing.gc.core.whenCollectingGarbage` will compile on all platforms, but will throw at run time where the functionality is not supported (= on JS).

 The following example uses `whenCollectingGarbage()` with a finalizer; it assumes JVM (no other platform supports both).